AFC East: AFL Eastern Division

 The American Football League Eastern Division was formed during the inaugural season of the American Football League in 1960, as a counterpart to the AFL Western Division.
 The divisional alignment consisted of the Buffalo Bills, Boston Patriots, New York Titans and Houston Oilers.
 The Miami Dolphins entered the AFL in 1966 as part of its Eastern division.

 The division was absorbed nearly intact with the AFL–NFL merger in 1970, but Houston was moved to the AFC Central (formerly the NFL Century Division, now the AFC North) and replaced by the closer Baltimore Colts (from the NFL Coastal Division, which became the NFC West).
 Despite relocating to Indianapolis, Indiana in 1984, the Colts continued to play in the AFC East until NFL expansion from 31 to 32 teams with the addition of the Houston Texans (successor club in Houston to the Oilers) and 2002 re-alignment when they were moved to the AFC South (the successor franchise to the Oilers, the Tennessee Titans, is also in the AFC South).

-Although Miami is farther south than the home cities of the other three teams, all of which are in the Northeast, all four AFC East teams have historical rivalries among them, dating from their years in the AFL during the 1960s.
+Although Miami is further south than the home cities of the other three teams, all of which are in the Northeast, all four AFC East teams have historical rivalries among them, dating from their years in the AFL during the 1960s.
 All four teams in this division are based in the Eastern Time Zone.

 None of the AFC East teams currently play within the central city of their metropolitan area (in New England's case, they also reflect the region they are based in):